ruotianluo/ruotianluo.github.io/_posts/2016-01-25-network-model-explode.markdown

 title: "Learn from neuraltalk2: Wow, why my network model file is so big!"
 excerpt: "I have just met the problem seeing my saved network model is extremely big.
 And the answer can be found in the neuraltalk2."
 date: 2016-01-25 18:17:40 -0600
+update: 2016-05-03 18:17:40 -0600
 comments: true
+---

+##<b>Important update:</b>##

+The way in this post is old now.
+People use clearState() to clean the intermediate variables, although it works worse than the way below, but it's easier and is harder to introduce bugs.

+---
 ---

 First, I'm happy that some one read my posts and emailed me asking some question.
 I know my blog posts are really coarse, I'll try to make it more ordered.